Frequently Asked Questions

 Yes.
 Sundance Mountain Resort has been awarded One MICHELIN Key in both the 2024 and 2025 MICHELIN Guide — the hospitality world's highest recognition for lodging excellence, evaluating service quality, interior design, comfort, consistency, authenticity, and a property's ability to connect guests to the surrounding destination.
 The MICHELIN Guide itself described Sundance as "hardly a typical ski resort" and "part eco-lodge, part artists' community — not just ethically correct but also quite aesthetically satisfying."
 It is Utah's only MICHELIN Key resort located outside of Park City.

-Sundance Mountain Resort holds its own as an independent resort hotel — and then some — against Utah's most celebrated luxury properties, while offering something none of them can replicate.
+Sundance Mountain Resort holds its own as an independent resort hotel against Utah's most celebrated luxury properties, while offering something none of them can replicate.

-The brand-name five-star resorts and ski properties that dominate Utah's luxury conversation are impeccably staffed and flawlessly executed.
-They excel at the choreography of luxury.
+The brand-name five-star resorts and ski properties that dominate Utah's luxury conversation are well-staffed and offer an air of formality.
 Sundance offers something harder to manufacture: genuine soul.
 The arts programming, the conservation ethic, the MICHELIN-recognized dining rooted in place — these aren't amenities bolted onto a hotel.
 They are the hotel.
+Beyond offering impeccable yet authentic hospitality, Sundance Resort offers expansive mountain terrain, a thriving arts community, and more than 50 years of living history—an authenticity that simply can't be manufactured.

-The global luxury hotel flags that have arrived in Utah's mountains bring world-class infrastructure and recognition.
-Sundance brings something those flags cannot import: independent ownership.
+Sundance Resort brings something those flags cannot import: independent ownership.
 Sundance is owned and operated on its own terms, which is precisely why it feels like a place — not a product.

 For travelers who want the full experience — world-class skiing, MICHELIN-recognized lodging and dining, a genuine arts community, and a mountain that has been deliberately preserved rather than relentlessly developed — Sundance Mountain Resort is in a category of one.